timchipperfield/LearningAlgorithms/README.md

 # Learning Algorithms

-### These are exercises to help me improve my understanding of how certain algorithms are built.
-Written entirely with ruby.
+These are exercises to help me improve my understanding of how certain algorithms are built.

+Written entirely in ruby!